diffgram/diffgram-helm/README.md

 ## B. Installation
 `git clone https://github.com/diffgram/diffgram-helm/`

-`helm install diffgram ./diffgram-helm --create-namespace`
+`helm install -n diffgram-ns diffgram ./diffgram-helm --create-namespace`

 If you don't change anything on `values.yaml`.
 You will have the namespace `default` created on your cluster